doronrk/TouchSequencer/README.md

         - have a cool animation when a playhead passes a node
         - Make the nodes look like they're breathing
     - make the playheads look cool
-    - find a way to delete nodes/playheads
     - scale the speed of all the playheads simultaneously
     - have the playheads "budge" the nodes
     - playheads can decellerate, die when they get to speed 0
     - Add data to playheads
-    - Create nodes using trackpad